-- submit an Application for Admission; - participate in ACT testing or SAT testing; - submit official transcripts\ of previous academic history, including GED certificate if taken; and - participate in placement exams as explained under Placement Assessments. - Under OSUIT's ACT/SAT Test Optional Pilot, participation in ACT and/or SAT testing is not required but is encouraged for students applying to OSUIT for admission in the current academic year. - \ All transcripts should be mailed in sealed envelopes from the issuing school or institution directly to the Office of Admissions & Records.
+- submit an Application for Admission; - participate in ACT testing or SAT testing4; - submit official transcripts of previous academic history, including GED certificate if taken; and - participate in placement exams as explained under Placement Assessments. - ACT and/or SAT test scores are requested, participation in ACT and/or SAT testing is not required but is encouraged for students applying to OSUIT for admission. - All transcripts should be mailed in sealed envelopes from the issuing school or institution directly to the Office of Admissions & Records.
 In situations where the issuing institution only transmits official transcripts through a third party, those transcripts must be securely transmitted to the Office's official email account at osuit.admissions@okstate.edu.